-At Century Roofing Limited, we hope to educate our homeowners on any terms undefined.
-We’ve compiled a handy list of some of the most common roofing terms so that you can understand every step of the roofing process.
+We know that it is sometimes difficult to understand all the terms related to our services.
+At Century Roofing Limited, we hope to educate our clients on any terms undefined.
+Hence, we have compiled a handy list of some of the most common roofing terms to help you understand every step of your roofing process.

 The process by which one material is permeated by another material like liquid, gas or moisture.

 Aggregate is usually made up of rock, stones, crushed stones, gravel or marble chips and is used for roof surfacing.

 Cracking occurring on surface bitumen that closely resembles alligator skin.

 The flashing that covers the juncture of the top of a sloped roof and a vertical wall or adjoining roof.